 Georgia's railway network is one of the most underrated ways to travel through the Caucasus.
 The country has 10 domestic routes, 2 international sleeper services, and a mothballed scenic narrow-gauge line.
 Some trains are modern Swiss-built double-deckers with power outlets and reclining seats.
 Others date from the Soviet era and cost less than a loaf of bread.

-Knowing which trains to take (and which to avoid) is the difference between a comfortable five-hour cruise to the Black Sea and a gruelling day on a hard plastic bench.
-This guide covers every active route, how to buy tickets, station logistics, and when renting a car makes more sense than taking the train.
+Knowing which trains to take, and which to avoid, is the difference between a comfortable five-hour cruise to the Black Sea and a gruelling day on a hard plastic bench.
+Below are the active routes, ticket tips, station logistics, and moments when renting a car makes more sense than taking the train.

 Quick Overview: Types of Trains